|For more information|

-SHIIP's interactive tool allows individuals to compare Medicare supplement plans at the touch of their fingers.
-By simply entering your age, gender, the Medicare supplement plan you want to compare, and whether or not you use tobacco products, the computer will generate a list of the companies offering that plan along with their estimated premiums.
-By clicking on the company name, you will be directed to other important aspects of the product.
-This site has the most up-to-date information of plans available in North Carolina.
+SHIIP's interactive tool allows you to compare Medicare supplement by entering your age, gender the Medicare supplement plan you want to compare and whether or note you use tobacco products to receive a list of companies offering that plan along with their estimated premiums.

-You will not be auto enrolled into a Medicare Supplement Policy and must make application directly with the insurance company.
-You will need to contact the insurance company that sells the specific policy you wish to purchase or you may contact an agent who sells the specific policy you wish to purchase.
+You will not be auto enrolled into a Medicare supplement policy and must make application directly with the insurance company.
+You will need to contact the insurance company that sells the specific policy that you wish to purchase, or you may contact an agent who sells the specific policy you want.
 We recommend that you apply at least 30 days before you want the policy to start.
-If you do not have 30 days, apply as soon as possible.
+If you do not have thirty days, apply as soon as possible.
 Supplement premiums are paid directly to the insurance company and are not deducted from your Social Security payments.